Patient vs. Impatient Personality Traits

 What are the characteristics of a patient employee?

-Here are a few signs that you are working with someone with a patient personality:
+Here are a few signs of a patient person in the workplace:

 • They'd prefer to wait for all of the information, help, or resources they need rather than forge ahead without.

-• They’re able to slow down and assess things at work without becoming antsy to move on.
+• A patient personality type is able to slow down and assess things at work without becoming antsy to move on.

 • They often have a talent for slowing down and listening carefully.

-• In the extreme, they may become stalled and wait too long to act, especially if they also tend to be cautious.
+• In the extreme, very patient people may become stalled and wait too long to act, especially if they also tend to be cautious.

 How to work with a patient person